influxdata/cd-gitops-reference-architecture/cfgupdater.md

 #### `helper_align_auto`

 The rebase at the end of `helper_align_auto` is likely the most brittle part of this git automation.

-A more intelligent solution would inspect the trailers on the commits in the auto branch, and then "replay" those actions as new commits on master.
+One potentially more intelligent solution would inspect the trailers on the commits in the auto branch, and then "replay" those actions as new commits on master.

+For now, we are using the rebase strategy, but we are specifically regenerating YAML, as detailed in the README, rather than allowing the possibility of merge conflicts in those generated files.
+Before rebasing, we run the appropriate `git config` commands to configure the custom merge driver.

 ```sh
 MASTER_SHA="$(git rev-parse master)"